 Want to feel like you're stepping right into one of the highest-grossing films of all time?
-Inspired by the 2009 film Avatar, Pandora -- The World of Avatar at Disney's Animal Kingdom is set on a planet 4.4 light years away.
-Six years in the making, it marks the park's largest expansion since its opening nearly 20 years ago, and though it has only two rides, don't let these 12 acres fool you: it can easily take up at least two or three hours.
+Inspired by the 2009 blockbuster film Avatar, Pandora – The World of Avatar at Disney's Animal Kingdom is set on a planet 4.4 light years away.
+Six years in the making, it marks the park's largest expansion since its opening more than 20 years ago, and though it has only two rides, don't let these 12 acres fool you: it can easily take up at least two or three hours.
 Here's how you can tackle it.

-One of our biggest time savers when visiting a Disney park is getting to the gate early (think: 45 to 60 minutes prior to opening), and this is especially important for Pandora.
-In the two weeks or so since its debut, we've seen posted wait times of at least two hours to get into both of the land's attractions, which include a simulator ride called Flight of Passage and Na'vi River Journey, a boat ride through a bioluminescent rainforest – are often among the highest of the resort's attractions.
+One of our biggest time savers when visiting a Disney park is getting to the gate early (at least 45 to 60 minutes prior to opening), and this is especially important for Pandora.
+Wait times for both of the land's attractions – which include a simulator ride called Flight of Passage and Na'vi River Journey, a boat ride through a bioluminescent rainforest – are often among the highest of the resort's attractions.
 Make a beeline to this area of the park and you can significantly cut down your wait time.
 Plus, those staying at select Walt Disney World resorts can get early entry into the parks on some days.
 Those at deluxe hotels can take advantage of extended evening hours on some nights.

 Flight of Passage has quickly become one of the park's most popular attractions.
 Here, guests take a simulated ride on the back of a flying banshee, soaring past mountains, through the jungle, and above other Pandoran wildlife.
 Due to the nature of the ride, the seat is similar to that of a motorcycle, for which you'll have to lean forward in order for the restraints to lock into place; make sure you're comfortable with it by trying out the test seat located outside the attraction.

 Thought you'd take a trip to Pandora and have to settle for normal theme park food?
 Think again.
-This section of Disney's Animal Kingdom has one quick-service restaurant, Satu'li Canteen, serving breakfast, lunch, and dinner.
-For those sticking to a budget, the good news is that the restaurant is on the dining plan and entrees here are all $15 and under -- plus, they're served with real dishware and utensils.
-For breakfast, dig into items like oatmeal with bourbon-soaked raisins ($7.49) or pork hash with chorizo ($8.99).
-For lunch and dinner, choose from dishes like rice bowls served with beef, chicken, fish, or tofu alongside veggie slaw and boba balls (from $11.49).
-Top the meal off with one of Satu'li's two specialty desserts; our favorite is the blueberry cream cheese mousse with passion fruit curd ($5.29).
+This section of Disney's Animal Kingdom has one quick-service restaurant, Satu'li Canteen, serving lunch and dinner.
+Entrees here are all $18 and under – plus, they're served with real dishware and utensils.
+For lunch and dinner, choose from dishes like rice bowls served with beef, chicken, fish, or tofu alongside veggie slaw and boba balls (from $12.99).
+Top the meal off with one of Satu'li's two specialty desserts; our favorite is the blueberry cream cheese mousse with passion fruit curd ($5.79).

 Say goodbye to waiting in long food lines.
 When dining at Satu'li Canteen, you can place your order through the My Disney Experience app even before getting to the restaurant.
 From your smartphone, you'll be able to customize your order and pre-pay for the meal; once you're ready to dine, select the option that notifies the restaurant to start preparing your food.
 As soon as your order is ready, you'll be given an alert that prompts you to pick up your meal.